RS-DAT/JupyterDaskOnSLURM/user-guide.md

 chmod 400 ~/.jupyter/jupyter_server_config.py
 ```

+Edit the template job script `scripts/jupyter_dask.bsh`, **uncommenting the block corresponding to the desired SURF system**.
+The job configuration details can be further customized depending on the specific requirements for the node running the Jupyter server.

 ### Dask

 The repository `config/dask` directory contains a template Dask configuration file.
 This file defines the default worker settings in the Dask cluster, and it thus **needs to be edited depending on the SURF system** which we are running on.
 In particular, **uncomment the correct block in  `config/dask/config.yaml`**, then copy the file to `${HOME}/.config/dask`: